danielstern/tau.js/readme.md

 The debug UI is still in development.
 You'll be able to run the debug UI locally, if desired, as part of future releases.
 You can still use `tau.js` without the debugger if you want an entirely localized experience.

 Enable debug output from a tau session by passing `{ debug : true }` (see examples) or by setting the following environment variable:

 ```
 # If enabled, sessions will automatically connect to debug server
 TAU_DEBUG=true
-# If enabled, sessions will automatically respond to voice commands.
-If this is not enabled you have to handle the user's debug voice input yourself (see examples.)
-TAU_DEBUG_AUTOPLAY=true
 ```

 ## Examples
 ### Example: Creating a Simple Realtime Translator